2018 Houston Astros season

 The 2018 Houston Astros season was the 57th season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 54th as the Astros, sixth in both the American League (AL) and AL West division, and 19th at Minute Maid Park.
 The first-time-ever defending World Series champions with a four-games-to-three decision over the Los Angeles Dodgers, Houston also won their first AL pennant and AL West division title.
 Their 101–61 record was the second 100-win regular season in franchise history.

 Houston began the season on March 29 against their in-state rivals, the Texas Rangers, as ace Justin Verlander made his first Opening Day start as a member of the Astros.
-George Springer recorded the first six-hit performance in a nine-inning game in franchise history on May 7.
+George Springer recorded the first six-hit performance during a nine-inning game in franchise history on May 7.
 Verlander recorded his 2,500th career strikeout on May 16, becoming the 33rd pitcher in MLB history to achieve the feat.
 From May 25–27, Jose Altuve recorded a base hit in each of 10 consecutive at bats, breaking his own club record.
 In the amateur draft, the Astros' first round selection was first baseman Seth Beer at 28th overall, and in the third round, shortstop Jeremy Peña.
-The Astros were recognized with the Best Team ESPY Award based on their play since the previous June.